UK stocks set for miner fillip to outpace Europe

 "It's been a double whammy."

-One such overweight sector is mining, which lost 9.1 percent this year after shedding nearly 30 percent in 2011 and is three times more heavily weighted on the FTSE 100 than the STOXX Europe 600.
+One such overweight sector is mining .FTNMX1770, which lost 9.1 percent this year after shedding nearly 30 percent in 2011 and is three times more heavily weighted on the FTSE 100 than the STOXX Europe 600 .

 However, China factory data for November showed industrial activity accelerated for the first time in over a year, while government data on industrial output last month showed it rising at the fastest annual pace in eight months.